-UAB is involved with a wide range of activities that include historical, archival and cartographic research to identify shipwreck losses and develop an understanding of North Carolina's maritime history; remote sensing surveys to locate shipwreck and other underwater archaeological sites, and diver investigations to document these sites; and preservation and analysis of material and information recovered from those underwater sites.
+UAB is involved with a wide range of activities that include historical, archival and cartographic research to identify shipwreck losses and develop an understanding of North Carolina's maritime history: remote sensing surveys to locate shipwrecks and other underwater archaeological sites; diver investigations to document the sites; and preservation and analysis of material and information recovered from those underwater sites.

 Inherent in this function is the maintenance of both historic and archaeological shipwreck files, the preparation and dissemination of site/survey reports, the operation of an artifact conservation laboratory and curation facility, and the acquisition and maintenance of equipment necessary to conduct underwater archaeological investigations.

-In the thirty years since the salvage of the Modern Greece, an event that marks the beginning of underwater archaeology in North Carolina, there has been a steady growth in efforts to document the state's maritime history through underwater research.
+Since the salvage of Modern Greece in the 1960's, an event that marks the beginning of underwater archaeology in North Carolina, there has been a steady growth in efforts to document the state's maritime history through underwater research.
 Today, dozens of professionals and technicians are now employed at the North Carolina Underwater Archaeology Branch, The North Carolina Maritime Museum, The Wilmington District, U.S. Army Corps of Engineers and The East Carolina University Program in Maritime History and Nautical Archaeology.

 An equal number of persons are currently involved in conducting underwater archaeological surveys, site assessments, and excavations for environmental review purposes or under the UAB permit system.
 The results of these activities can be found in the Bibliography of North Carolina Underwater Archaeology.
 This document contains report references for all projects designed to locate and/or document the physical remains of man's activities within North Carolina waters.